This a non-exhaustive list of terms relevant to digital connectivity.

 Microtrenching

-A technique of deploying cables, e.g. for broadband networks, at a lower cost than by the usual method.
+A technique of deploying cables, e.g. for digital connectivity networks, at a lower cost than by the usual method.
 A micro trencher is a "small rockwheel" specially designed for work in urban area.
 It is fitted with a cutting wheel that cuts a microtrench with smaller dimensions than can be achieved with conventional trench digging equipment.
 The trench dimensions are widths ranging from about 30 mm to 130 mm, and a maximum depth of about 500 mm.
 Micro trenchers may also be used to install FTTx connections.

 MNO - Mobile network operator